JoeBee/translate-to-english/README.md

 - Update `src/environments/environment.ts` with your Firebase config
 - Update `src/environments/environment.prod.ts` with production Firebase config

-3. Set up Google Cloud Translation API:
+3. (Optional) Enable Google Cloud Translation API

-- Enable Translation API in Google Cloud Console
+If you’re deploying and using the real Functions-backed translation:

-- The Firebase Functions will use Application Default Credentials
+- Enable **Cloud Translation API** in Google Cloud Console for your Firebase project.

 4. Generate PWA icons (optional):
 - The app uses `favicon.ico` as a fallback icon